FlowFuse/website/src/handbook/customer/marketing/boilerplate.md

 Node-RED is an open-source low-code programming tool, allowing developers to quickly and easily connect IoT devices, APIs, and online services by creating flow-based applications.
 It uses a drag-and-drop interface to wire together nodes, which can represent devices, APIs, or functions, to process data, and create powerful automations.

-FlowFuse is the platform that empowers manufacturing companies to build custom applications that fit their unique requirements.
-Off the shelf software doesn't work in the manufacturing industry.
-Each manufacturing operation is unique so you need a tool platform that allows your engineers to easily build custom applications that fit your unique requirements.
-FlowFuse and Node-RED combined together is the platform that allows manufactures to build bespoke, flexible and resilient applications that solve their business requirements.
+FlowFuse is a low-code development platform for building reliable and adaptable applications.
+FlowFuse eliminates the pain points of digital transformation by empowering companies across industries to create seamless, dynamic applications.
+Powered by Node-RED, FlowFuse enables teams of all sizes to harness low-code capabilities to build robust applications with unparalleled scalability, and security.
+FlowFuse’s collaborative environment and scalable architecture ensure that teams can build securely and together for continuous development and operational success.